Tigerair to operate under Scoot brand from July

 The integrated fleet will comprise Scoot's Boeing 787 Dreamliners and Tigerair's Airbus A320 aircraft.
 They will all be dressed in Scoot's livery by mid-2018.

-Destinations like Bangkok, Guangzhou, Hong Kong and Taipei will continue to be operated on both aircraft types.
+Destinations like Bangkok, Guangzhou, Hong Kong and Taipei will continue to be operated on both aircraft types, the news release said.
 However, the aircraft type will be indicated during the online flight selection and booking process.

-The airlines will contact all Scoot and Tigerair passengers with existing flight bookings scheduled from Jul 25 onwards via email from Jun 15 to Jul 23.
+All Scoot and Tigerair passengers with existing flight bookings scheduled from Jul 25 onwards will be contacted via email from Jun 15 to Jul 23.
 Existing Scoot passengers will also be provided with updated itineraries to reflect the change in flight designator code.